mfaisalnazari/Mod1Week4Assessment/README.md

 # Mod1 Week4 Assessment
 This assessment has two parts - some questions about this week's lessons, and an exercise focused on our Testing lesson.
 Work on the Questions first, then move on to the Exercise!

+During this assessment, you may use most other resource besides your fellow students.
+Feel free to google, look back at your notes, lessons, labs, etc... **you may not use Chat GPT or any other AI tool**

 ## Set Up

 Fork this repository!
 (Don't clone it yet!!)